 - Ensuring that appropriate strategies are implemented to manage this risk.

 Some registrable persons living in the community have specific requirements identified by the NSW Police Force and Corrective Services NSW, particularly in relation to the most appropriate location for them to reside.

-FACS and community housing providers participating in Housing Pathways are not responsible for assessing risks posed by any offenders in relation to their offending history or status.
+DCJ and community housing providers participating in Housing Pathways are not responsible for assessing risks posed by any offenders in relation to their offending history or status.